Yandex Cloud

 • new_database_name: New database name.

 The database name may contain Latin letters, numbers, underscores, and hyphens.
-The name may be up to 63 characters long.
-The names postgres, template0, and template1 are reserved for Managed Service for PostgreSQL.
-You cannot create databases with these names.
+The maximum name length is 63 characters.
+The names postgres, template0, and template1 are reserved for internal use by Managed Service for PostgreSQL.
+You cannot create databases using these names.

 4. Check the server response to make sure your request was successful.